cynraw/MERN/README.md

 Used as server side scripting language.

 ## Http request type
-GET - used to request data from the server but mainly this method is used to read data.
+GET - used to request data from the server but mainly this method is used to read data./Requests data from the server (e.g., loading a webpage).

-PATCH - used to update the data or change/replace it.
+PUT - used to update the data or change/replace it.

-POST - used to create new or to edit already existing data.
+POST - used to create new or to edit already existing data./ Sends data to the server (e.g., submitting a form).

 DELETE - used to delete the data completely from the server.